Please note that Tapas no longer supports Internet Explorer.

 “Buying.
 That,” my voice box announced as I pointed.

 This was why I absolutely hated dealing with people.
-I couldn’t even shoot the old goof to avoid this robbery.
+This asshole was trying to rob me!

 “I need that,” I insisted and tapped the glass.